89% of customers defect to competition after experiencing poor customer service. Read what businesses should never do to customers.

-A consumer impact report states that 89 percent of customers defect to competition after experiencing poor customer service.
+A consumer impact report states that 89% of customers defect to competition after experiencing poor customer service.

 This is a clear indication that customer service is of paramount importance when it comes to account retention, and not the product quality or the price.